Benefits of LongER Term Fostering?

 The regulations now define long-term fostering which provides more consistency when placements are made and for current placements ensuring that certain criteria and conditions should be realised.

-The government guidance document can be found here.
+The Government Guidance document can be found Care Planning.

 The main points:

 Amendments are made to the Children Act 1989 Guidance: Care Planning, Placement and Case Review (Volume 2) in order that;